tlaplus/tlapm/README.md

 Developing & Contributing
 -------------------------
-For instructions on building & testing TLAPM as well as setting up a development environment, see [DEVELOPING.md](DEVELOPING.md).
+For instructions on building & testing TLAPS as well as setting up a development environment, see [DEVELOPING.md](DEVELOPING.md).

 We welcome your contributions to this open source project!
-TLAPM is used in safety-critical systems, so we have a contribution process in place to ensure quality is maintained; read [CONTRIBUTING.md](CONTRIBUTING.md) before beginning work.
+TLAPS is used in safety-critical systems, so we have a contribution process in place to ensure quality is maintained; read [CONTRIBUTING.md](CONTRIBUTING.md) before beginning work.

 Authors
 -------
-The following people were instrumental in creating TLAPM:
+The following people were instrumental in creating TLAPS:
 - [Kaustuv Chaudhuri](https://chaudhuri.info/) (@[chaudhuri](https://github.com/chaudhuri))
 - Denis Cousineau
 - [Damien Doligez](http://cambium.inria.fr/~doligez/) (@[damiendoligez](https://github.com/damiendoligez))